 The Department of Fine Arts at UNO employs almost a dozen faculty and houses resources ranging from multiple painting studios to an art-oriented computer lab.

 Bachelor of Arts in Fine Arts - Studio Art

-Master of Fine Arts in Fine Arts
+Master of Fine Arts in Fine Art

-UNO MFA candidates may focus their study on painting, graphics, sculpture or photography.
+UNO MFA candidates may focus their study on painting, digital art, sculpture or photography.
 In addition to a minimum number of studio courses in one of these disciplines, students complete classes in a secondary medium.
 Halfway through the program, MFA students undergo an oral exam and a faculty evaluation of their work in order to progress to graduation candidacy.
 The curriculum also includes art history, as well as a thesis that requires a body of artwork and a written report.

 Loyola University New Orleans